lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 ### Add new dependencies

-You can import any dependencies into your extension, but they can increase drastically the size of your bundle.
+You can import any dependency into your extension, but they can increase drastically the size of your bundle.
 To prevent this and create a better user experience you should consider using dynamic import when you can.

 #### Dynamic import

-Dynamic import let you make import asynchronously.
+Dynamic import lets you make import asynchronously.
 In some cases, it can be very useful to load a dependency only when needed.

 Example :